viac92/Web3Fundation_GrantApp/application-template.md

 The actual cloud computing will happen in our FB Datagen (substrate based) blockchain.
 The reason for which we are having the cloud computing in an independent blockchain is that we need our blocktime to be lower than Polkadot’s / Kusama’s blocktime (ideally < 1sec when the infrastructure is ready) to be able to provide cloud computing to most Web3 gaming applications and privacy-friendly search engines.

-While, what happens in this HB blockchain will be asynchronously and randomly verified in the Parachain.
+While, what happens in this HB will be asynchronously and randomly verified in the Parachain.

 We adopt the relativistic point of view of the data-flow from the user to explain the underlying process.
 The user connects to the network (typically through the API of the application provider that is using the Datagen Infrastructure), than the user goes through the so called ECHO procedure: he/she sends a package of raw data to be processed by the network and the first validator that answers correctly to him/her is paired to the user on a one to one basis (this is the only PoW heavy-like process that is happening in the whole infrastructure and is done to pair any user with the most efficient validator to him/her, starting from the assumption that by geography and/or specific application in use and/or other factors not all the users and the same validators have the same latency time).